Chimoney/chimoney-community-projects/submissions/Articles/payout-digital-marketplaces.md

 ### 1. Multiple Currencies and Payout Methods

-Chimoney’s API supports a variety of currencies and payout methods, including bank transfers, mobile money, digital wallets, gift cards, and cryptocurrency.
+Chimoney’s API supports a variety of currencies and payout methods, including bank transfers, mobile money, digital wallets and gift cards.
 This flexibility allows you to cater to users worldwide, ensuring they get paid in their preferred currency and method.

-### 2. Built-in Tax Compliance
+### 2. Regulatory Compliance

-Chimoney simplifies tax compliance by offering tools that handle tax information for cross-border payouts.
-Whether you need to manage withholding taxes or generate tax forms, Chimoney’s API helps your platform comply with local regulations, reducing the complexity of tax management.
+Chimoney's API is designed with compliance in mind, ensuring that all transactions adhere to the regulatory requirements of each country involved.

 ### 3. Faster Payouts with Automation